rahil627/rathewolf/docs/index.md

 ---
-# title: a mountain-side burrow
+#title: a mountain-side burrow #adding a'title' value and puts it in the header and navigation bar
-layout: page #page uses the 'title' value and puts it in the navigation bar and header
+#layout: page
 ---

 *Rawrrrr!!*~~